gkritop/Ai_Flappy_Bird/README.md

     run_with_winner(winner, config)
         Runs a simulation with the best genome found, allowing visualization of the evolved neural network's performance.

-Pickle Module Usage:
+## Pickle Module Usage:

-    Saving the Best Genome: After the NEAT algorithm completes training, the best genome is saved to a file named best_genome.pkl using the pickle module and the game restarts by itself using this genome.
+    Saving the Best Genome: After the NEAT algorithm completes training, the best genome is saved to a file named best_genome.pkl using the pickle module.
 This allows you to persist the best-performing neural network across different runs.

-Setup and Usage:
+## Setup and Usage:

-    Install Dependencies.
+    Install Dependencies:
         Ensure you have Python 3 installed.
         Install required libraries by typing: pip install pygame neat-python (in the console)

     Run the Game and Training:
         Ensure the imgs directory contains the necessary image files.

-    Run the main script typing (in the console): python main.py
+        Run the main script by typing (in the console): python main.py

-    NEAT Configuration
+    NEAT Configuration:
         Modify neat.txt to adjust NEAT parameters like population size, mutation rates, etc.

-NEAT Configuration:
+## NEAT Configuration:

 The NEAT configuration file neat.txt contains parameters for: